 Since it’s an inarguable fact that you have a greater swath of time (and usually resources) to work with living the single life, utilize it.
 Instead of tearing out lists explaining why you’re better off ignoring Valentine’s Day and Barry White ballads, rewrite your focus.

-Is there a place you’ve been dreaming of visiting since you were a little girl?
-What about a house boating or coastal road trip with your girlfriends?
+Is there a place you’ve been dreaming of visiting since you were little?
+What about a house boating or coastal road trip with friends?
 Maybe a trip to Costa Rica to learn about the culture, people, and history?

 New People, New Interests

-I hope this mini-list has a different feel than Elle’s article.
-It should and I hope it does.
-It’s not meant to come off sympathetic, patronizing, like propaganda, or far from genuine.
-I have offered you a few reasons why I adore the single season so much and these reasons are why.
-Not because I’m looking at it like I can simply “do what I want, go where I want, eat what I want, wear what I want” but because incredible opportunities, travel experiences, and deep relationships hang like ripe, round apples, yours for the taking.
+I hope this mini-list does not come off as patronizing, like propaganda, or far from genuine.
+I have offered you a few reasons why I adore the single season so much, not because I’m looking at it like I can simply “do what I want, go where I want, eat what I want, wear what I want” but because incredible opportunities, travel experiences, and deep relationships are there for the taking.

-I’ve been back and forth to South Africa a few times, went to school in a different country, spent time alone in Holland and Uganda, done international development work in the slums and taught AIDS awareness in remote villages, and I’ve met my closest friends by pursuing a love for Africa.
-That isn’t a rattled off list to merely show something for my time; it’s what I’m truly pursuing in this season, my single season.
+I’ve been back and forth to South Africa a few times, I've gone to school in a different country, spent time alone in Holland and Uganda, done international development work in the slums and taught AIDS awareness in remote villages, and I’ve met my closest friends by pursuing a love for Africa.
+That isn’t a rattled off list to merely show I've been busy; it’s what I’m truly pursuing in this season, my single season.
 Shoes and ice cream are all fine and good, but from my experience these are fulfilling and rich ways to spend my days.

-There will always be versions of the “benefits of being single” list, especially around February 14, but choose early on that if this is the season you’re in, you’re going to define it.
+There will always be different versions of “benefits of being single” lists, especially around February 14, but never forget that you can define this season of life yourself.
 And however you do define it, apply a line straight out of Shakespeare, “The world’s mine oyster.”

 If you are struggling with being single, our confidential and free online mentors are ready to help.
 Simply fill out the form in the "Connect" tab below to talk with someone today.

 This article was written by: Danielle KreeftPhoto Credit: Riya Goel